Book IV — The Marshal's Almanac

 • No Fire: −2 to Awareness at night; less visible to enemies.

-Without a salt circle in supernatural territory: Tension Pool does not clear overnight.
-No Strain recovery from rest.
+Without a salt circle in supernatural territory, the Tension Pool does not clear overnight and you get no Strain recovery from rest.
 Salt is cheap.
 Veterans never run out of salt.

 Running Exploration

-A good exploration session balances three things: mapping (where are we?), resourcing (what do we have?), and encountering (what wants us dead?).
-Keep all three in tension.
+A good exploration session balances three things in tension: mapping (where are we?), resourcing (what do we have?), and encountering (what wants us dead?).